cooper/ferret/std/Math/doc/Vector.md

 #### Restraints and transforms

-In order to comply, the test object must satisfy each of the following conditions and transforms.
+In order to comply, the object must satisfy the following condition.

-1. __transform__: Requirement determined at runtime.
+1. __transform__: Determined at runtime; see code.

 End of the Math::Vector class.